jonnymaserati/jonnymaserati.github.io/_posts/2022-05-26-a-modified-tortuosity-index.markdown

 ![image](/assets/images/2022-05-26-plotly-figure-iscwsa-2-mti.png)
 ***ISCWSA Standard Well Trajectory Number 2 colored with MTI values***

-It's interesting to note that comparing example 2 with example 1, the maximum MTI values are similar but the distribution of them is very different, with example 1 peaking at the end of the initial build up section, whereas example 2 peaks at the end of the final build prior to the hold to target - this demonstrates very different risk profiles for the wells.

 ## Conclusion
 The ***Modified Tortuosity Index (MTI)*** is a dimensionless and natively three-dimensional method for determining a *Tortuosity Index* for a well trajectory (or any other sort of trajectoy or path).
 For the wells and drilling domain, the [welleng] library includes convenient methods for quickly generating the MTI, and code and diagnostic data is included in this post to facilitate testing, verification and further development.